CPAN-Security/security.metacpan.org/docs/guides/cpan-author-guide.md

 ### Practice symbol import discipline

-1. Use [App::perlimports](https://www.olafalders.com/2024/04/15/getting-started-with-perlimports/) to get a better idea of what symbols you are using.
+1. Use [App::perlimports](https://www.olafalders.com/2024/04/15/getting-started-with-perlimports/) to get a better idea of what symbols you are using

 ### Reduce the amount transitive dependencies

-1. The more modules you depend on, the larger the attack surface you may have to defend.
+1. The more modules you depend on, the larger the attack surface you may have to defend
+    * If necessary, help your upstream maintainers to trim down their dependency graph

 ## Ensure your project is sustainable